NLNZDigitalPreservation/rosetta_sip_factory/readme.rst

         output_dir=None
     )

+**NOTE**: If you are wondering why the above arguments are a mixture of snake_case and camelCase, it is beacuse the camelCase terms are the terms as used within Ex Libris's DNX metadata schema.
+While the author is coming to regret this stylistic decision, it does have the benefit of being able to directly map the arguments to their DNX metadata elements.

 The above arguments (if required) should be submitted in the following format:

 **ie_dmd_dict** = dictionary, such as follows::